-The use of contingency fee arrangements is not permitted in

-Cyprus.
-Outside of this restriction advocates are free to negotiate their payment terms with a client subject to compliance with local Bar rules.
+Contingency fee arrangements are not permitted in Cyprus.
+Outside this restriction advocates are free to negotiate their payment terms with a client subject to compliance with the rules of the court and the Cyprus Bar Association.

 7.5 Is third party funding of claims permitted and, if so, on what basis may funding be provided?